Enhanced quantum emission from a topological Floquet resonance: Summary and Discussions

 and for $j = {2, 4}$

 In the above expressions, $\delta_{ij} = 1$ if $i = j$ and 0 otherwise.
 The Floquet-Bloch Hamiltonian is periodic in $z$ with a periodicity equal to the microring circumference $L$, $H_{FB}(\textbf{k},z)=H_{FB}(\textbf{k},z+L)$.
 The quasienergy spectrum of the lattice consists of three bands in each Floquet-Brillouin zone, with a flat band state at quasienergies $2m\pi,\ (m\in \mathbb{Z})$.
-For $\theta_a \gtrsim \pi/\sqrt{8}$, all three bandgaps exhibit Anomalous Floquet Insulator behavior with nontrivial winding numbers \cite{Afzal2018}.
+As shown in Ref.~\cite{Afzal2018}, for weak coupling strengths, $\theta < \pi/\sqrt{8}$, the microring lattice has energy bands with nontrivial Chern numbers as well as one conventional insulator bandgap (with trivial winding number) and two symmetric bandgaps with nontrivial winding numbers, called Floquet Chern insulators.
+For the strong coupling regime ($\theta \gtrsim \pi/\sqrt{8}$), all the energy bands have trivial Chern numbers, while the three bandgaps exhibit anomalous Floquet insulator behavior with nontrivial winding numbers.